euphorie/Euphorie/docs/client-api.rst

 This document describes the client API for the Euphorie.
 This API allows interface with the client component of an Euphorie system and can be used to implement a custom frontend.
 It exposes client users, surveys, surveys sessions and all interactions with them.
-It does allow for management of sectors or surveys: this must be done through the standard Euphorie CMS system.
+It does not allow for management of sectors or surveys: this must be done through the standard Euphorie CMS system.